mail4hafij/dotnet-clean-architecture-demo/README.md

 **Key Benefits:**
 - **Architectural visibility** - Constructor signature reveals the layer role
-- **Compile-time safety** - Circular dependencies fail at compile-time, not runtime
 - **No dead dependencies** - Only create what you use, when you use it
 - **Enforced boundaries** - Handlers can't access repositories directly (compiler prevents it)